juanm4/hexagonal-architecture-frontend/README.md

 Keep that in mind, many people have a percentage of test coverage above which they consider it sufficient.
 What do you think?
 Perhaps an 80% is right?
 Well, then you have a 20% of your system that can fail.
 There are no excuse to do things well, the only percentage of test coverage which ensures that our application works as you want is 100%.

+Even if you have a 100% of code coverage, it doesn't assure you that you are covering all the cases.
+Here a little example:

+`if (a > 1) ?
+'Hi' : 'Bye'`

+In this case you can make a test that check it return `Hi`, but if you don't test the return of `Bye` you have a 100% of coverage, but your code is not completely tested.
+**So, please, pay attention to all cases and try to do smart tests.**

 Yes, I was one of them.
 I have written code without tests, but not because I didn't want to do tests, the problem was that having all the code scattered and mixed with the views, it was difficult if not impossible to write tests.

 So, let's go write some test.
 You will see how easy is writing test after having implemented an appropriate architecture...having **domain** separated from **infrastructure**